tiborjaszai/mark-core/README.md

 # Mark core

-Mark is written in PHP.
-It is a simple static site generator based on symfony components.
+Core package for the "Mark" project.
+Mark is a simple static site generator.

 ## Prerequisites